pauliceia/vgiws/doc/api/import.md

     - 409 (Conflict): It was not possible to find the EPSG of the Shapefile.
     - 409 (Conflict): Invalid .prj.
     - 409 (Bad Request): Conflict of f_table_name.
 The table name is a reserved word.
 Please, rename it.
+    - 409 (Bad Request): The shapefile has the version or changeset_id attribute.
+Please, rename it.
     - 500 (Internal Server Error): Problem when to import the Shapefile.
 OGR was not able to import.
     - 500 (Internal Server Error): Problem when import a resource.
 Please, contact the administrator.
 - Notes: